nexiality/documentation/release/nexial-core-v2.4.changelog.md

 - execution output color update for description column; now *NOT* as similar as a FAIL step
 - minor console output enhancement to highlight (in blue) any execution abort messages and reasons.
 - correct abort-related messaging to clarify execution flow and intent.
+- splitting scripts in `execution_output.html` by plan file and sheet name if run as Plan.
+- also added `scenario passed` in `execution_output.html` and `email_notification.html` to capture total scenario passed for iteration, script and execution.
+- handled special character which belong to MS windows character set but not ISO Latin causing problems in HTML.

 ### [Nexial Installer](https://github.com/nexiality/nexial-installer)